bruce-one/HA-proxy/README.md

 ### Custom HAProxy Configuration (different from nginx-proxy)

 **Currently, you cannot add custom HAProxy configurations.**
-However, you can manually moddify the templates `HAProxy.tmpl` and `certs.tmpl` to change the default bahaviors.
+However, you can manually moddify the templates `haproxy.tmpl` and `certs.tmpl` to change the default bahaviors.

 ### Contributing